Welcome Guest (Log In | Create Account)

 Method 1: Enable the Administrator account through the Computer Management Console

-Please note this method only works in Windows Vista & 7 Professional, Business, Ultimate, and Enterprise.
+Please note this method only works in Windows Vista & 7 Professional, Business, Ultimate, and Enterprise, and Windows 8.

 Method 2: Enable the Administrator account through the Local Policy Editor